Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Tetralogy of Fallot.
 This condition is characterized by four defects, including the following:

-An abnormal opening, or ventricular septal defect, that allows blood to pass from the right ventricle to the left ventricle without going through the lungs
+Ventricular septal defect which allows blood to pass from the right ventricle to the left ventricle.

-A narrowing (stenosis) at or just beneath the pulmonary valve that partially blocks the flow of blood from the right side of the heart to the lungs
+A narrowing (stenosis) at or above the pulmonary valve that partially blocks the flow of blood from the right side of the heart to the lungs

-The right ventricle is more muscular than normal
+The right ventricle is more muscular (hypertrophy) than normal

 The aorta lies directly over the ventricular septal defect